soegampars/academic/research.md

 Pekerti, I.S.
 (2021) _Impact of Socio-economic Vulnerability towards Covid-19 Force of Infection in Jakarta_, Bulletin of Indonesian Economic Studies, DOI: 10.1080/00074918.2021.1914321

 Asyahid, E.A. & Pekerti, I.S.
-Forthcoming. _Economic Impact of Natural Disasters, Spillovers, and Role of Human Development: Case of Indonesia_, Letters in Spatial and Resource Sciences.
+2022. _Economic Impact of Natural Disasters, Spillovers, and Role of Human Development: Case of Indonesia_, Letters in Spatial and Resource Sciences.
+DOI: 10.1007/s12076-022-00307-7

 ## Book Chapters